St Paul's, Burton upon Trent

 St Paul's Church is a Church of England parish church in Burton upon Trent, Staffordshire England.
 The church, on St Paul's Square and near the Town Hall, opened in 1874 and was designed by the architects James M. Teale and Edmund Beckett Denison (later created Lord Grimthorpe).
 Later additions are by G. F. Bodley.
 The building is listed as Grade II*.

 The church is in the diocese of Lichfield.
 Since 2005, St Paul's has been part of a combined parish with St Aidan's, Shobnall (now closed).
-St Paul's is associated with St John the Divine, Horninglow; and is likely to become a joint benefice, sharing the vicar as priest in charge.
-Regular Sunday Masses are at 09.30 (Solemn Mass) and weekday masses are on Friday at 12 noon.
-The church is normally open most days 10.30 to 4.00 pm as well as for regular services.
+St Paul's is associated with St John the Divine, Horninglow; and is a joint benefice, sharing the vicar.